Visa policy of Belarus: Visa exemption by air

-Since February 2017, foreign visitors who are citizens of certain countries are allowed to enter Belarus without a visa through the Minsk National Airport for a 30-day stay.
-Registration is mandatory for stays exceeding 5 days in length.
-Visitors must also depart from Minsk National Airport; departure by other methods such as by train is not permitted.
+Travellers must carry required documents, including a valid passport, proof of medical insurance, and proof of sufficient funds.
+Registration is required for stays exceeding 10 days in length.
+Visitors may depart from any of the international airports that participate in the policy; departure by other methods such as by train is not permitted.
 The number of visa-free entries is unlimited.
 By November 2017, 54,000 foreigners visited Belarus through the visa-free program.